AndreyAkinshin/aakinshin.net/content/en/posts/2020/qrde-hd/index.md

 This problem is common for different kinds of visualization that presents density and quantiles at the same time (e.g., [violin plots](https://towardsdatascience.com/violin-plots-explained-fb1d115e023d))

 It leads us to a question: how should we present the shape of our data together with quantile values without confusing inconsistency in the final image?
-Today I will present a good solution: we should use the empirical probability density function based on the Harrell-Davis quantile estimator!
+Today I will present a good solution: we should use the quantile-respectful density estimation based on the Harrell-Davis quantile estimator!
 I know the title is a bit long, but it's not so complicated as it sounds.
 In this post, I will show how to build such plots.
 Also I will compare them to the classic histograms and kernel density estimations.